gobolinux/ThirdPartyInstallers/README.md

 file, please use the `Compile` tool instead of the `ThirdPartyInstallers` utilities.
 We provide **zero** support for third-party packages.

+# Prerequisites

+This package requires `Dpkg` to decompress DEB files and `RPM` to handle RPM files.
+You can install both binary packages on GoboLinux with `InstallPackage` or build them from their sources with the `Compile` tool.

 # Usage

-Installing a single RPM file:
+Installing a single DEB file:

-`$ InstallPackage-RPM libfoo-2.1-3.x86_64.rpm`
+`$ ThirdPartyInstaller libfoo-2.1.3_amd64.deb`

 Merging multiple RPMs under a single entry at `/Programs`:

-`$ InstallPackage-RPM --app-name "LibreOffice" --version-number 5.2.3.3 *.rpm`
+`$ ThirdPartyInstaller --app-name "LibreOffice" --version-number 5.2.3.3 *.rpm`